113 Painting Rack 1

 Description

-This is an oil painting showing a grassy and muddy landscape, with various trees and small rocks throughout.
+Oil on canvas painting showing a grassy and muddy landscape, with various trees and small rocks throughout.
 On the right side of the painting, post and rail fencing stands above a rock wall, separating a muddy depression on the left, and a grassy hill with many trees on the right.
-In the background, a dark green mountain spreads to both sides of the canvas, illuminated by a blue sky, adorned with clouds of various shapes and sizes.
-It is signed in black ink at the bottom left, "L H Towsley".
-Encasing the canvas is a decorative wooden frame with several embellishing designs.

 Acquisition